 2. powers of observation

 Openness in this context means that you are able to become aware of your own beliefs and prejudices that you may have.
-Once you realize this, you are able to see things as they really are, without being biased.
+Once you realize this, you are able to see things as they really are, without bias.
 Good observation skills help you to see yourself with the same detachment and perspective as others.
-Objectivity in the context of self-reflection means that you understand that you are much more than a construct of your thoughts, emotions and needs.
+Objectivity in the context of self-reflection means that you understand that you are much more than just a construct of your thoughts, emotions, and Needs are.

 10 tips & exercises for better self-reflection

-Evaluating others is usually much easier than criticizing yourself.
-It is not uncommon to simply stand in one's own way and perhaps even be afraid to face one's own emotions and thoughts.
+As a rule, it is much easier to evaluate others than to criticize oneself.
+Not infrequently, one simply gets in one's own way and perhaps even has Fear from facing your own emotions and thoughts.

 This is contrasted with a particularly critical view of the self, which even at the Self-esteem can gnaw at you.
 It's important that you find a middle ground that leads you to a realistic self-image.
 To help you do that, we've put together 10 tips and exercises for you.